 Masters weekend has three-way tie and more forgiving conditions.
 It also has Tiger Woods

 AUGUSTA, Ga.
-(AP) — Perhaps the top perk for the 60 players who survived one of the most wind-blown, grueling days at the Masters was getting a weekend at Augusta National far more agreeable.
+(AP) — The 60 players who survived one of the most wind-blown, grueling days at the Masters were greeted by an Augusta National that appeared to be far more agreeable on Saturday.

-Flags were flapping, not crackling, when the third round began Saturday.
-It was shaping up to be a day more suited for scoring and surviving.

-Scottie Scheffler, Bryson DeChambeau and Max Homa shared the lead at 6-under 138 going into the third round.
-They were two shots clear of Nicolai Hojgaard of Denmark, who has reason to believe he can be the first player since Fuzzy Zoeller in 1979 to win the Masters on his first attempt.

-The weekend also includes Tiger Woods, which is always the case at Augusta National when Woods is healthy enough to play.
-He set a record Friday for making the cut for the 24th consecutive time, dating to his first year as a pro.
+By the time Scottie Scheffler, who shared the second-round lead with Bryson DeChambeau and Max Homa at 6 under, pitched in for a birdie on the opening hole to move into the solo lead, Woods was in the middle of a first-nine meltdown.

+He began the day 1 over and was even for his round when he arrived at the par-3 sixth.
+He missed a 5-footer for par there, had a two-putt double-bogey at No. 7, then found the trees left of the easy par-5 eighth and wound up with another double.

-Woods shot 72 on a day when the average score was 75.09, the highest for the second round in the Masters since 2007, when it was windy and frigid.
-Only eight players broke par, the same number of players who shot 80 or higher.
+Woods shot 72 on Friday, when the average score was 75.09, the highest for the second round in the Masters since 2007, and he made the cut for a record 24th consecutive time.
+But despite the urging of fans, who continue to follow him every step of the way, the 48-year-old’s chances of a record-tying sixth green jacket disappeared Saturday by the time he made the turn.

-“I’m here.
-I have a chance to win the golf tournament,” Woods said.

-Saturday is typically known as moving day, and Woods and everyone else have a lot of moving in front of them.
-Woods was seven shots behind, but he had 21 players in front of him.
+If Saturday is typically known as moving day, Woods was moving the wrong direction.

-One thing was fairly certain when play began — the walk among azaleas and dogwoods was sure to more enjoyable that playing in 40 mph gusts that blew bunker sand into players’ faces and onto the greens and scattered magnolia leaves all over the course.
+One thing was fairly certain when play began: The walk among azaleas and dogwoods was sure to be more enjoyable than playing in 40 mph gusts that blew bunker sand into players’ faces and onto the greens and scattered magnolia leaves all over the course.

 “We got the sand shower to end our day.
 So it was kind of the golf course saying, ‘Get the hell out of here,’” Homa said at the end of his round on Friday.